Set Theory in the Foundation of Math; Internal Classes and External Sets: Abstract

 \section{Abstract}

-Usual math sets have special types: countable, compact, open, occasionally Borel, rarely projective, etc. They have finite ``depth": are described by a single Set Theory formula with variables ranging over objects unrelated to math formulas.
-Exotic expressions referring to sets with no depth limit or to Powerset axiom appear mostly in esoteric or foundational studies.
+Usual math sets have special types: countable, compact, open, occasionally Borel,\\ rarely projective, etc. Each such set is described by a single set-theoretic formula with\\ parameters unrelated to formulas.
+Exotic expressions involving sets related to formulas\\ of unbounded quantifier depth appear mostly in esoteric or foundational studies.

-Recognizing internal to math (formula-specified) and external (based on parameters in those formulas) aspects of math objects greatly simplifies foundations.
-I postulate external sets\\ (not internally specified, treated as the domain of variables) to be hereditarily countable and independent of formula-defined classes, i.e. with finite Kolmogorov Information about them.\\ This allows elimination of all non-integer quantifiers in Set Theory statements.
+Recognizing the internal-to-math (formula-specified) and external (parameter-based) aspects of math objects greatly simplifies foundations.
+I postulate external sets (not internally specified, constituting the domain of quantifiable variables) to be hereditarily countable and independent of purely formula-defined classes, i.e. with finite algorithmic information about them.\\ Variables for classes are allowed, but not explicitly quantified.

+This opens a way to eliminate all non-integer quantifiers in set-theory sentences.
+It seems the restrictions require almost no changes in math papers, only reinterpreting some formalities.